 In 2019 Stourport Forward began a transformation after nearly 20 years in the town, guided by a Heritage Lottery funded research project, looking at how it could support the town in changing times, and merged with the Town Centre Forum later that year.

-In 2020, we followed Government, Department for Education and NHS advice and are working in partnership with the Canal & River Trust so that we can act in accordance with national guidance.
-We reluctantly took the decision to cancel all events and work with schools and groups, earlier in the year, but are now cautiously re-opening some activities and hope to be able to run events again from Summer 2021.
+In 2020 / 21, we followed Government, Department for Education and NHS advice regarding the Covid Epidemic and are working in partnership with the Canal & River Trust so that we can act in accordance with national guidance.
+We reluctantly took the decision to cancel all events and work with schools and groups during most of 2020 but began to cautiously run events again from Summer 2021.
 So far we have led Covid-safe guided walks, a limited number of boat trips, and re-started our annual Mikron Theatre Company event in the Tontine Gardens.

 We expect to run some events, open the Heritage Rooms and operate working boat Bramble in 2021 as well as reviewing how we can once again become engaged in regeneration and community projects in Stourport on Severn.

 The Stourport Forward Board has continued to meet remotely throughout the pandemic, and we will be resuming face to face meetings from September 2021.
 We expect to hold our Annual General Meeting in May 2022.